Ostrich

 Population number

-According to the Animal-Corner resource, the total population size of the ostrich is around 2 million individuals worldwide.
-Currently this species is classified as Least Concern (LC) on the IUCN Red List, but its numbers today are decreasing.
+The IUCN Red List and other sources don’t provide the number of the Common ostrich total population size.
+Currently, this species is classified as Least Concern (LC) on the IUCN Red List, but its numbers today are decreasing.

 Fun Facts for Kids